RajDandhare/xCat_script-Nagios/README.md

 #This scripts will only work on Linux.
 And only Boot CentOS7.9 in compute nodes.
+#You might need to edit the script for IPs and ens port names (Default IP:192.168.1.1 portName:ens)

 Master Node system configuration:
 RAM - 4GB
 Sockets - 2 (you can use one socket too)
-Core - 1 (if you use one socket you might need tow cores)
+Core - 1 (if you use one socket you might need tow cores) Network Adapters - Two Adapter one for NAT and other for hostonly

 Compute Nodes system configuration:
+  Network Adapters - one Adapter hostonly
   For Stateless:
     RAM - 8GB (you will need more RAM because it will boot on RAM without storage disk) Sockets - 2 (you can use one socket too)